Best Picnic Spots at Essex Country Parks

 Find The Gruffalo and discover the deep dark wood at Thorndon Country Park before heading over to Thorndon South – the walk will certainly work up an appetite in preparation for a picnic.

-Head back to the picnic benches under the shade of the trees or soak up the sun on a picnic blanket in our big open spaces.
+Head back to the picnic benches under the shade of the trees near the sensory garden or soak up the sun on a picnic blanket in our big open spaces at Thorndon South.

 Find out more about Thorndon Country Park here.